Three-headed running attack carrying ACGC to historic season

-GUTHRIE CENTER, Iowa — "We took on a two year program that was 1 and 17 so the expectations weren't high." said head coach Cody Matthewson.
+GUTHRIE CENTER, Iowa — "We took on a two-year program that was 1-17 so the expectations weren't high."
+ACGC head coach Cody Matthewson said.

 That didn't stop Matthewson from envisioning what could happen with a little spark at ACGC.